DFE-Digital/manage-teacher-training-applications-prototype/app/views/privacy/_content/zendesk-chat-privacy-notice.md

 ---
-title: Zendesk chat privacy notice for manage teacher training providers
+title: Zendesk chat privacy notice
 ---

 We are the Department for Education (DfE), 20 Great Smith St, London SW1P 3BT.
 We are the Data Controller for your personal data.